Professor John Simpson

 Clinical lead for academic respiratory medicine, Newcastle University

-Director of the NIHR Diagnostic Evidence Cooperatives (DEC), Newcastle.
-DECs were established in order to improve methodological evaluation, and implementation into practice, of in vitro diagnostics (IVDs).
-The Newcastle DEC welcomes and encourages contact from IVD companies and from academics with an interest in developing IVDs.
+Director of the NIHR Newcastle In Vitro Diagnostics Co-operative, one of a number of Co-operatives established in order to improve methodological evaluation, and implementation into practice, of in vitro diagnostics (IVDs).
+The NIHR Newcastle In Vitro Diagnostics Co-operative welcomes and encourages contact from IVD companies and from academics with an interest in developing IVDs.

 I was previously Clinical Director of R&D in Newcastle upon Tyne Hospitals NHS Foundation Trust, 2013-February 2016.